nnethercote/Rust-CUDA/tests/compiletests/README.md

-# Compiletests for Rust-CUDA
+# Compiletests for Rust CUDA

-This directory contains compile tests for the Rust-CUDA project using the `compiletest` framework.
+This directory contains compile tests for the Rust CUDA project using the `compiletest` framework.

 The code in these tests is not executed.
 Tests check that the compiler compiles correctly.
 Tests in `dis/` verify correct PTX output.